wynn0123/cap/docs/guide/effectiveness.md

 By applying similar concepts to CAPTCHA, we make it costly for bots to spam, effectively discouraging them from trying.

 If you want to read more about proof-of-work, I recommend reading [this whitepaper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality)

+## Why proof-of-work?

+Every captcha is solvable by bots or by paid humans.
+The only question is how to make it costly for bots but invisible for users.
+Proof-of-work is the perfect balance for this problem.